saberworks/massassi-static/source/tutorials/mots_color/index.md

 It's a good tip to also get your lighting checked on both a 3D Card system as well as using the software mode.
-There can be great differences between the two and refining the lighting to give the best comprimise will give a better overall impression with players using both systems.
+There can be great differences between the two and refining the lighting to give the best compromise will give a better overall impression with players using both systems.

 We'll start with the basics of creating a light in a room in JED.
 To